pietrop/gspeech_module/README.md

 If no timecode, split at 30 sec, use that time to then split the words and generate timecodes with mats, similar to poporn js srt parser.

-Ideally cut on silence. using ffmepg silence detect [like so]( eg https://stackoverflow.com/questions/36074224/how-to-split-video-or-audio-by-silent-parts This could also be used to calculate )
+Ideally cut on silence. using ffmepg silence detect [like so eg]( https://stackoverflow.com/questions/36074224/how-to-split-video-or-audio-by-silent-parts This could also be used to calculate )

 but if no silence after 90 sec, split before the 1 min.